data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-90

-*Solution*.
-We divide by the gcd in the init method, and we define the other two methods according to the rules of arithmetic:
+*Solution.* We divide by the gcd in the init method, and we define the other two methods according to the rules of arithmetic:

     pre(python-executable)
       | from math import gcd